Yelp/pyleus/docs/source/tutorial.rst

 File ``requirements.txt`` should list all the dependencies of the topology to be included in the jar.
 In this case, this file is empty.

-  .. seealso:: If you want to specify a different path for your requirements file, please see :ref:`TODO_REQUIREMENTS_IN_YAML`.
+  .. seealso:: If you want to specify a different path for your requirements file, please see :ref:`yaml`.
 If you want to install some dependencies for all yuor topologies, see :ref:`configuration` instead.

 Define the topology layout
 --------------------------